georgescutelnicu/Wanderlust/README.md

 [Explore Wanderlust Website](https://wanderlust-v4k4.onrender.com/) <br>
 [Explore Wanderlust API Docs](https://wanderlust-v4k4.onrender.com/api/docs/) <br><br>
-**<ins>QUICK NOTES:</ins> <br>Even tho the passwords are hashed and salted i recommend you to avoid using your personal informations when you sign up.<br>It may take a few seconds for the website to start.**
+**<ins>QUICK NOTES:</ins> <br>Even tho the passwords are hashed and salted i recommend you to avoid using your personal informations when you sign up.<br>It may take up to one minute for the demo to start.**

 ## Features